PushYourLuck/underline.center/launch-party.markdown

 With love and squiggles,<br>Punjit & Karthik

 # FAQs:
-* We won't have any alcohol since it's a commercial property (BYOB _isn't_ allowed either)
+* 🚫 We won't have any alcohol since it's a commercial property (BYOB _isn't_ allowed either)
-* We will wrap up by 10:30pm
+* 🕥 We will wrap up by 10:30pm
-* Suggested dress code: Anything with prints, squiggly lines, or abstract shapes and colors.
+* 🧦 Suggested dress code: Anything with prints, squiggly lines, or abstract shapes and colours.
-* If you are considering getting us a gift, we'd prefer:
+* 🎁 If you are considering getting us a gift, we'd prefer:
-    * a small shade-friendly plant for our terrace garden
+    * 🪴a small shade-friendly plant for our terrace garden
-    * something small we can put on display in our main shelf
+    * 📎something small we can put on display on our main shelf

 <script>